Amanda Lee Koe: Sister Snake

+"Throughout, the author seamlessly integrates centuries of Chinese culture and history with shrewd social commentary on class, gender, and race.
+This propulsive story astonishes."The Straits Times said:

+"[Sister Snake is] a mighty and fantastical contemporary retelling of an old Chinese folk tale with relatively unornamented but equally propulsive prose...
+Lee Koe proves her mettle as one of Singapore’s most formidable prose stylists today."

 Social commentary

 Koe has advocated for the preservation of endangered modernist architecture in Singapore.
 She has also commented on the Singapore state's "value-free pragmatism", a ruling style put in place by the late founding father of Singapore, Lee Kuan Yew.

 Translation

 Koe is a fluent Mandarin speaker and translator.
 She is working on a translation of Su Qing's Ten Years of Marriage, for which she was awarded a PEN/Heim Translation Grant.

 Personal life

 Koe has named Søren Kierkegaard, Yasunari Kawabata, and early Vladimir Nabokov among her literary influences.

 She has stated the importance of cinema in her life, citing Alain Resnais and Marguerite Duras's Hiroshima mon amour, Chantal Akerman's Jeanne Dielman, Wong Kar-wai's Fallen Angels, Rainer Werner Fassbinder's The Bitter Tears of Petra von Kant, and Ingmar Bergman's Cries and Whispers as films that have had a significant influence on her.